Irene Karpiczenko / Werner Gunterswiler

 IRENE KARPICZENKO

-Most of my creations are born, motivated by a project or a theme, influenced by my environment.
-In addition to cutting paper, I use the most diverse techniques and materials and always carry around with a pencil and a sketchbook.
+In addition to paper cutting, I use a variety of techniques and materials and always carry with me a drawing pencil and sketchbook.

 WERNER GUNTERSWILER